Biotin: Biosynthesis

 Biotin, synthesized in plants, is essential to plant growth and development.
 Bacteria also synthesize biotin, and it is thought that bacteria resident in the large intestine may synthesize biotin that is absorbed and utilized by the host organism.

-Synthesis starts from two precursors, alanine and pimeloyl-CoA.
+Biosynthesis starts from two precursors, alanine and pimeloyl-CoA.
 These form 7-keto-8-aminopelargonic acid (KAPA).
-KAPA is transported from plant peroxisomes to mitochondria where it is converted to 7,8-diaminopelargonic acid (DAPA).
-The enzyme dethiobiotin synthetase catalyzes the formation of the ureido ring via a DAPA carbamate activated with ATP, creating dethiobiotin, which is then converted into biotin.
+KAPA is transported from plant peroxisomes to mitochondria where it is converted to 7,8-diaminopelargonic acid (DAPA) with the help of the enzyme, BioA.
+The enzyme dethiobiotin synthetase catalyzes the formation of the ureido ring via a DAPA carbamate activated with ATP, creating dethiobiotin with the help of the enzyme, BioD, which is then converted into biotin which is catalyzed by BioB.
 The last step is catalyzed by biotin synthase, a radical SAM enzyme.
 The sulfur is donated by an unusual [2Fe-2S] ferredoxin.
+Depending on the species of bacteria, Biotin can be synthesized via multiple pathways.

 Cofactor biochemistry

 The enzyme holocarboxylase synthetase covalently attaches biotin to five human carboxylase enzymes: